MrHedmad/kerblam/docs/src/manual/run.md

-# Executing code - `kerblam run`
+# Running workflow managers - `kerblam run`

-The `kerblam run` command is used to run pipelines.
+The `kerblam run` command is used to execute workflow managers for you.

-Kerblam! looks for files ending in the `.makefile` extension for makefiles and `.sh` for shell files in the pipelines directory (by default `src/pipes/`).
+Kerblam! looks for makefiles ending in the `.makefile` extension and `.sh` for shell files in the workflows directory (by default `src/pipes/`).
-It automatically uses the proper execution strategy based on what extension the file is saved as.
+It automatically uses the proper execution strategy based on what extension the file is saved as: either `make` or `bash`.

+> [!IMPORTANT]
-Shellfiles are *always executed in `bash`*.
-You can use anything that is installed on your system this way, e.g. `snakemake` or `nextflow`.
+> Shell scripts are always executed in `bash`.

+You can use any workflow manager that is installed on your system through Kerblam! (e.g. `snakemake` or `nextflow`) by writing thin shell wrappers with the execution command in the `src/pipes/` folder.
 Make has a special execution policy to allow it to work with as little boilerplate as possible.
-You can read more on Make [in the GNU Make book](https://www.gnu.org/software/make/manual/make.pdf).

 `kerblam run` supports the following flags:
-- `--profile <profile>`: Execute this pipeline with a profile.
+- `--profile <profile>`: Execute this workflow with a profile.
   Read more about profiles in the section below.
-- `--desc` (`-d`): Show [the description of the pipeline](pipe_docstrings.html), then exit.
+- `--desc` (`-d`): Show [the description of the workflow](workflow_docstrings.html), then exit.
 - `--local` (`-l`): Skip [running in a container](run_containers.html), if a container is available, preferring a local run.

 In short, `kerblam run` does something similar to this:
-- Move your `pipe.sh` or `pipe.makefile` file in the root of the project, under the name `executor`;
+- Move your `workflow.sh` or `workflow.makefile` file in the root of the project, under the name `executor`;
 - Launch `make -f executor` or `bash executor` for you.

-This is why pipelines are written as if they are executed in the root of the project, because they are.
+This is why workflows are written as if they are executed in the root of the project, because they are.

-## Data Profiles - Running the same pipelines on different data
+## Data Profiles - Running the same workflows on different data

-You can run your same pipelines, *as-is*, on different data thanks to data profiles.
+You can run your same workflows, *as-is*, on different data thanks to data profiles.

-By default, Kerblam! will use your untouched `./data/in/` folder when executing pipes.
+By default, Kerblam! will leave `./data/in/` untouched when running workflow managers.
-If you want the same pipes to run on different sets of input data, Kerblam! can temporarily swap out your real data with this 'substitute' data during execution.
+If you want the same workflows to run on different sets of input data, Kerblam! can temporarily swap out your real data with this 'substitute' data during execution.

 For example, a `process_csv.makefile` requires an input `./data/in/input.csv` file.
-However, you might want to run the same pipe on another, `different_input.csv` file.
+However, you might want to run the same workflow on another, `different_input.csv` file.
-You could copy and paste the first pipe and change the paths to the first file to this alternative one.
+You could copy and paste the first workflows and change the paths to the first file to this alternative one, or you might group variables into configuration files for your workflow.
-However, you then have to maintain two essentially identical pipelines, and you are prone to adding errors while you modify it (what if you forget to change one reference to the original file?).
+However, you then have to maintain two essentially identical workflows (or several different configuration files), and you are prone to adding errors while you modify them (what if you forget to change one reference to the original file?).

-You can use `kerblam` to do the same, but in an easy, declarative and less-error-prone way.
+You can let Kerblam! handle temporarely swapping input files for you, without touching your workflows.
 Define in your `kerblam.toml` file a new section under `data.profiles`:
 ```toml
 # You can use any ASCII name in place of 'alternate'.